-Easy Science Experiments - the WOW!
-Ingredient in your Homeschool Science Curriculum!
+Easy Science Experiments - the WOW! in your Homeschool Science Curriculum!

 Looking for some easy science experiments to 'WOW!!' your kids?
 Or even better, for your kids to 'WOW!' you?

-Here are a heap of easy science experiments and also some "not so easy" ones to get you going, but they'd all be described as cool science experiments by your kids.
-There are also some free science projects on video for your homeschooling family to watch and do.
+Here are a heap of cool science experiments to get you going and also some free science projects on video for your homeschooling family to watch and do.

 - Making Crystals Experiments